-Available to both free and Premium teachers, the Current Events collection features recent audio stories posted every week reflecting major news or hot topics.
+Available to both free and Premium teachers, the Current Events library features recent audio stories posted every week reflecting major news or hot topics.
 Teaching current events can help students make connections between what they are learning and the world beyond school.

 Current events feature different themes.
 Learn more about these themes and a few instructional ideas for using Listenwise Current Events below.